.png)

 About

-Rachel Woo is an experienced Traditional Chinese Medicine (TCM) Practitioner specialising in Acupuncture, Chinese Herbal Medicine and TCM Nutrition.
-With sound expertise in natural therapies as well as a Masters in Brain and Mind Sciences, Rachel employs an integrated and wholistic therapeutic approach tailored to each individual’s physical, mental and emotional well-being.
+Rachel Woo is a Traditional Chinese Medicine (TCM) Practitioner with over fifteen years of experience in Acupuncture, Chinese Herbal Medicine and TCM Food Therapy.
+With a background spanning both traditional healing systems and a Master of Brain and Mind Sciences, she offers a wholistic and integrative therapeutic approach tailored to each individual’s physical, mental, and emotional well-being.

 Rachel previously held a clinical supervising role at the Sydney Institute of Traditional Chinese Medicine.
-In 2016, she volunteered with the Acupuncture Relief Project, providing free primary healthcare to rural villages in Nepal without access to medical care.
-Subsequently, she extended her volunteering efforts to a rural village in Malaysia, and continues to volunteer when the opportunity arises.
+She has also volunteered with the Acupuncture Relief Project, delivering free primary healthcare to rural villages in Nepal without access to medical care.
+She later extended her volunteering work to a rural village in Malaysia and continues to volunteer locally when opportunities arise.

-Motivated to delve deeper into the roots of TCM and the transformative aspects of internal martial arts (Taichi, Qi Gong) in enhancing self-healing and overall wellbeing, Rachel journeyed to the Wudang Mountain Range in China, the birthplace of Taichi, where she became a student of Li Shifu, the Daoist High Priest of the Five Immortals Temple.
-Guided by his wisdom, Rachel developed a profound connection with ancient Daoist medicine, integrating it into a more comprehensive and expansive healing practice.
+Motivated to delve deeper into the roots of TCM and the transformative power of Qigong & Taichi, Rachel journeyed to the Wudang Mountain Range in China, where she became a student of Li Shifu.
+Guided by his wisdom, she developed a profound connection with ancient Daoist medicine, integrating it into a more expansive and comprehensive healing practice.

-Rachel's areas of focus are in mental health (anxiety, depression), stress management, women's health (hormonal imbalance, menstrual issues), digestive health, musculoskeletal health and chronic pain management (headaches, migraines).
-Aware that an imbalanced diet and state of mind are primary contributors to chronic illness, Rachel is fervently dedicated to promoting healthy eating, mindfulness, and sustainable practices.
+Rachel's areas of focus include women's health (menstrual issues, hormonal imbalances), digestive health, mental health (anxiety, stress management), musculoskeletal conditions, and chronic pain management (headaches, migraines).
+Deeply aware that an imbalanced diet and unsettled mind are key contributors to chronic illness, Rachel works with patients to reconnect with their body’s innate capacity for healing.

 Qualifications